 Link to Naviance for seniors and uppermids who have been assigned logins

-Over the past five years (2008-2012) Taft students have enrolled in 176 different colleges and universities in 31 states and 6 foreign countries.
-During that same time period, five or more students have enrolled at the following:
+Over the past five years (2012 to 2016) Taft students have enrolled in 184 different colleges and universities in 30 states, the District of Columbia, and eight foreign countries.
+During that same period, five or more students have enrolled at the following:

 Meet the Staff